- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - Click Format results > Show totals only > Apply.
 This will ensure your entire inventory is included in the calculations.

-- Select your warehouse location from the drop-downs for both Ordering for and Delivery recipient.
+- Select your warehouse location from the dropdowns for both Ordering for and Delivery recipient.

 - Click Next.